Bozhurishte

 Bozhurishte (Божурище /bg/) is a town in western Bulgaria.
 It is the administrative center of Bozhurishte Municipality in Sofia Province; close to Kostinbrod and the capital Sofia.
 The old airport of Sofia, now a military one, is near the town.
 Bozhurishte was first mentioned in 1750.
+It is situated in the Sofia Valley.

 Etymology

 Its name is derived from the flower peony (божур).

 Economy

-TEREM, a former weapons manufacturer owned by the government and recently sold to private investors, operates from Bozhurishte.
-Logistics Park Bozhurishte is also part of the city economy and stands as the only large logistics, strategic storage, and light industrial project in the small city.
+The state-owned weapons manufacturer TEREM operates from Bozhurishte.
+The Sofia–Bozhurishte Industrial Park is among the largest industrial and logistics zones in the region.